open-telemetry/opentelemetry-php/CONTRIBUTING.md

 ## Introduction

-Welcome to the OpenTelemetry PHPrepository! 🎉
+Welcome to the OpenTelemetry PHP repository! 🎉

 Thank you for considering contributing to this project.
 Whether you're fixing a bug, adding new features, improving documentation, or reporting an issue, we appreciate your help in making OpenTelemetry better.